THE GROWTH SERIES

 Creative freelancers, established practitioners, arts organisations.

 Pitching is a necessary part of professional creative practice, whether it’s discussing an idea for a work, talking to funding bodies about a project, or participating in a competitive pitch process or competition.
 It’s fraught with legal and marketing challenges, and needs to be approached in a thoughtful and strategic way.
-Pitchface is a relaxed workshops that provides practical advice on how to tell your best story, how to protect your ideas, and simple tips and tricks to avoid the ‘elevator pitch’ and build lasting relationships with the people who can help bring your ideas to life.
+Pitchface is a relaxed workshops that provides practical advice on how to tell your best story, protect your ideas, and simple tips to avoid the ‘elevator pitch’ and build lasting relationships with people who can help bring your ideas to life.

 This workshop is ideal for: